hansipie/KeyTray/README.md

 ## Usage

-After installation, `KeyTray` will automatically appear in your system tray.
+After launch, `KeyTray` will automatically appear in your system tray.

 - **Green icon**: Num Lock is ON
 - **Red icon**: Num Lock is OFF